-3. Fouled boards (twice duplicated)

-3.1 Twice Duplicated Boards
+- 3. Fouled boards (twice duplicated) - 3.1 Twice Duplicated Boards

-Where the boards have been duplicated so as to provide one set for the Open Room and a second set for the Closed Room - this Regulation C.3 shall apply.
+Where the boards have been twice duplicated - one set for the Open Room and a second set for the Closed Room - this Regulation C.3 shall apply.

 3.2 Incorrect number of cards